zsoltsajben/angular-homework/README.md

 # AngularHomework

 This is a simple link sharing site which was created as a homework for an Angular 2+ course.

+Features:

-There is a link list where you can browse and like/dislike the added links.
-You can also view the details page for any of the links.
+* Browse a list fo the added links and like/dislike them.
+* View the details for any of the links.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.